History of the European Union (1993–2004): Enlargement

 Austria, Finland and Sweden became EU members on 1 January 1995.
 Sweden held their elections to the parliament later that year on 17 September.
 The following year, Austria held its elections on 13 October and Finland on 20 October.

 Since the 1990s, numerous states were moving towards membership.
 Following on from 1995, and aside from the aspirations of Turkey, there were 12 countries advanced on the path to membership.
-These were: the two Mediterranean countries of Malta and Cyprus; the former Yugoslav republic of Slovenia; and 9 former eastern bloc countries of Estonia, Latvia, Lithuania, Poland, the Czech Republic, Slovakia, Hungary, Romania and Bulgaria.
+These were: the two Mediterranean countries of Cyprus and Malta; the former Yugoslav republic of Slovenia; and 9 former eastern bloc countries of Estonia, Latvia, Lithuania, Poland, the Czech Republic, Slovakia, Hungary, Romania (where the Snagov Declaration was signed with this aim) and Bulgaria.

 It was hoped that Cyprus would join as a unified island.
 However, northern Cyprus has remained outside the control of the internationally recognised government of the Republic of Cyprus since the Turkish invasion of 1974.
 The Annan Plan for the resolution of the Cyprus dispute was rejected by Greek Cypriots in a 2004 referendum.
 The accession treaties were signed on 16 April 2003 in Athens, admitting Malta, Cyprus, Slovenia, Estonia, Latvia, Lithuania, Poland, the Czech Republic, Slovakia, and Hungary.
 Romania and Bulgaria were not among the 10 chosen to accede in 2004.

 Finally, on 1 May 2004, the Union expanded from 15 to 25 members, the largest single expansion in its history.
 Its population jumped from 381 million to 456 million and its size grew from 3367 to 4104 thousand km2 (See Enlargement Statistics).
 The 10 countries also brought with them 162 MEPs and 10 Commissioners, who joined the Prodi Commission on 1 May.